 The Hidden Cost of Wrong Medical Cart Casters

 A typical hospital has hundreds of carts in daily circulation — medication carts, crash carts, supply carts, IV poles.
 Each one runs thousands of miles per year across floors that cost $8–$15 per square foot to repair or replace.
-The wrong caster tread material can leave permanent black marks on LVP flooring within weeks of installation.
+The wrong caster tread material can leave permanent black marks on LVP flooring within weeks of installation — see our floor protection casters guide and the caster materials comparison to specify a non-marking tread.

 Beyond floor damage, undersized or worn casters create ergonomic hazards.
 The NIOSH lifting equation doesn't account for lateral push/pull force, but nursing staff injury rates are directly correlated with rolling resistance.
 A well-specified caster on a medication cart can reduce push force by 40–60% compared to a worn or incorrectly specified wheel.